HOMICIDE SPD - Colin Lee Reid, Jr. August 17, 2023

 FATAL HIT AND RUN SACRAMENTO CHP 19-02 January 29, 2019

 On January 27, 2019 at approximately 6:18 pm, the California Highway Patrol (CHP) received reports of a traffic collision on Walerga Road at Big Cloud Way.
 It was determined that an SUV and a motorcyclist, who was riding a 2006 Honda Shadow motorcycle, were traveling southbound on Walerga Road when a collision occurred between the two parties.
 CHP and Sacramento Metropolitan Fire Department personnel arrived on scene and discovered the motorcyclist, a 27 year old man from Foothill Farms, was deceased from the collision.
+He was later identified as Yuriy Oleynik, an off-duty EMT.
 The driver of the SUV immediately fled the collision scene and has not been located.

 The SUV has been described as a newer model large black SUV similar to a Cadillac Escalade or Chevy Suburban with tinted windows and possible damage to its right rear.